-Only once you’ve gone through it, you will have a clear direction whether you should proceed with data labelling and training, collect more data, or make adjustments on the data collection process itself.
+Only once you’ve gone through it, you will have a clear direction whether you should proceed with data labeling and training, collect more data, or make adjustments to the data collection process itself.

 Through the data cleaning process, you need to make sure your dataset is a good representation of what it expects to see and under what circumstances it is expected to work when it is deployed.